|“I’ve got mine!”|

 |Sadly, another bird hit the glass wall and failed to recover.|

-There is a round black spot in the center of the breast and red band appears across the belly.
+There is a round black spot in the center of the breast and a red band appears across the belly.
 The thighs are chestnut colored.
-There is a bare black facial skin.
+There is bare black facial skin.
 The upper mandible of the bill is bright orange.
 The lower mandible is black.
 The legs are green.
-The young are duller in color, with a dirty-black head and brown-green upperparts.
+The young are duller in color, with a dirty-black head and brown-green upper parts.
 The breast spot and belly band are unnoticeable in juveniles.
-The call is a loud, sharp
+The call is a loud, sharp peek or keeseek.

 This species is mostly a fruit-eater, but will also eat insects, lizards, bird eggs, and other small prey.
 They are seen in small flocks of up to 10 birds.
 They have a rapid and direct flight pattern.
 They nest 20 – 100 feet high in a tree.
 The female lays two white eggs that are incubated for 16 days by both parents.